nielssorensen/OpenEmu-wiki/User-guide:-CD-based-games.md

     ```
 ![screen shot 2015-05-17 at 6 41 52 pm](https://cloud.githubusercontent.com/assets/1303132/7672776/71744a82-fcc4-11e4-983a-4918553460d2.png)
 3. **IMPORTANT** — Save the file as **plain text** (if using TextEdit, select "Make Plain Text" from the Edit menu) with a .m3u extension, for example ``Chrono Cross (USA).m3u``
-4. Import the file into your library as normal.
+4. Import only the `.m3u` file into your library as normal and the cue sheets will be automatically imported.
 It will appear in your PlayStation library and you can load it.

 Now, when you reach a point in-game where you must swap discs, select the required disc from the HUD control bar "Select Disc" menu like so: